 You can also use this cleaner for rubber gaskets if you don't feel comfortable using vinegar on your gaskets.

-Isn't that just lovely?
-No wonder there was a smell.
-You will also find a drain area on the rubber seal.
-Make sure that you clean out the drain area really well.
+Step 3: You will also find a drain area on the rubber seal.
+Make sure that you clean out the drain area well.

 Once I cleared all of the holes in the rubber gasket I pulled back the rubber gasket to find this blocking the drain below.

-You will want to run a quick wash load with a cup of vinegar.
-We just used the liquid dispenser and added the vinegar there.
+Step 1: You will want to run a quick wash load with a cup of vinegar.
+Use the liquid dispenser and added the vinegar there.

 The vinegar will get in the washer and the drain and help kill off any mold or mildew that is in the washing machine.